My Story - Carol Regli, OTR, OTD

 My occupational therapy resume is very diverse including school-based OT, skilled nursing, early childhood intervention, and homeschool charter school therapy.
-Most recently, I work part-time at Harbor Leadership Academy providing Integrated Listening (iLs), executive function assistance and pre-vocational training and consultation for students with learning differences.
+I have been at Harbor Leadership Academy for 10 years providing Unyte-iLs Focus Programs, reading intervention, executive function assistance, pre-vocational training, and consultation for students with learning differences.
 I have taken numerous continuing education classes in ASD, iLs, sensory integration, emotional and mental health issues, job coaching, and child development.
-I have also received training from Texas Parent to Parent in the area of developing personal networks.
+I am also on the board of Community Independence of Texas, a non-profit organization with the mission of developing a long-term, semi-independent living community for adults with level 1 ASD.
 I am constantly investigating and researching to learn about things that may help my friends and clients.

-On a parallel path, I am a wife of 29 years and a mother of 5 children ranging in age from 16 to 25.
+On a parallel path, I am a wife of 34 years and a mother of 5 children ranging in age from 22 to 31.
 Through the years I have had to learn and grow to meet the needs of my children.
-I have served in children's ministry at church teaching Sunday School and Awana for 20 years.
+I have served in children's ministry at church teaching Sunday School and Awana for 23 years.
 We have had years of homeschool, private school, and public school.
-In pursuit of excellence, I have investigated and used various curriculums and taken training classes in specialties like Phonographix and Institute for Excellence in Writing.
+In pursuit of excellence, I have investigated and used various curriculums and taken training classes in specialties like Phono-graphix and Institute for Excellence in Writing.
 I have also experienced the joys and challenges of navigating the foster care system and becoming an adoptive parent.
 Because of this, I have taken classes in attachment theory, parenting and adoption, and mental health issues.
 As a constant learner, I have a unique breadth of knowledge and experience, which I gathered to benefit my family and friends.

 Education and Specialization

 2023 OTD, Doctor of Occupational Therapy.
 TTUHSC

 2015 Job Skills Trainer/Job Coach Training - UNTWISE